 Goal #1 - We developed four different versions of the pre-post test and have used each, improving it each time.
 The first version had no material from BI 108, and two of the questions used did not directly relate to evolution.
-The second version, which included concepts from BI 108 ended up being too long, requiring a whole class period to complete, and also had quite a few questions that were only tangentially related to evolution.
+The second version, which included concepts from BI 108, was too long, requiring a whole class period to complete, and also had quite a few questions that were only tangentially related to evolution.
 In the fall of 2008, the department decided that the questions on names of scientists addressed memory, not concepts, so we removed them.
-The final version (Appendix A) is what we used from Fall 2008 on at the beginning and end of BI 105, Ecology and Evolution, at the end of the second semester in BI 108 and during senior seminar course BI 481 or 482.
-Faculty efforts to incorporate evolution into their courses will be judged by the course syllabus.
+The final version (Appendix A) is what we used from Fall 2008 to the present at the beginning and end of BI 105, Ecology and Evolution, at the end of the second semester in BI 108 and during senior seminar course BI 481 or 482.
+Faculty efforts to incorporate evolution into their courses are judged by the course syllabus.
 All syllabi should contain specific examples of how the concept evolution will be applied, and are assessed by department chair.

-Biology Secondary Education students must pass the evolution test, and are given a second chance after study (although only their first attempts are included in our assessment report).
-It is often the allied health track students who fail the evolution test, and these students typically have not taken upper level ecology or other organismal courses.
-Our requirement for all students to take one upper level course in each of six areas of biology should improve the mastery of evolutionary biology for those students.
+Biology Secondary Education students must pass the evolution test as one of their specific program assessments, and are given a second chance after study (although only their first attempts are included in our assessment report).
 Also, until fall 2007, allied health majors were not required to take genetics and cell and molecular biology, in which concepts of evolution are further examined and applied.
 Many of these students became overly focused on human systems and did not have a broad background in biology.
 Our changes in the departmental curriculum should allow students to specialize without overly limiting their exposure to the field.

-Goal #2 - The first step in completing this goal was to develop a list of courses that provide meaningful exposure to the six areas of emphasis in Biology (shown in Appendix B).
+Goal #2 - The first step in completing this goal was to develop a list of courses that provide meaningful exposure to the six areas of emphasis in Biology (Appendix B).
 We submitted our curricular changes to the Division of Natural Sciences and Mathematics and to the College of Arts and Sciences for approval in November 2006, and began to use the new requirements for biology majors entering in the Fall of 2007.
 We developed a check sheet to be included in the advising folder of each student.
 It is the annual responsibility of the advising professor to check the progress of advisees to be certain they are in compliance both for exposure and grades.
 The number of students falling below a C- in the content area courses is used to assess our effectiveness in giving the students the exposure they need.
 Adding the field test from ETS also improves our assessment of this goal.